microsoft/azure-pipelines-extensions/ServerTaskHelper/AzureFunctionAdvancedHandler/README.md

           steps:
           - script: echo "Deploying to Demo"
 ```
-2. _Save and run_ your pipeline
+2. **Save and run** your pipeline
-3. Go to your pipeline's run details page, authorize it to use the _Demo_ environment
+3. Go to your pipeline's run details page, authorize the pipeline to use the _Demo_ environment
 4. Your pipeline will fail, because there is no work item linked to the latest commit
-5. Create a work item ticket in Azure Boards
+5. Create a work item in Azure Boards
-6. Edit the `REAMDE.md` file in the pipeline's repository
+6. Edit the `README.md` file in the pipeline's repository
 7. When you commit your change, link to it the work item ticket you created in Step 5
 8. Go to your pipeline's latest run details page
 9. Your pipeline is running, but the checks are not passing